richard-nguyen22/tendering-system-object-oriented-java/README.md

 * In products list on the right hand side, only manager can add and adjust the product information: price,

 ## Data from text file
 This tendering system creates and saves data as text file.
-I chose text file because I wanted to learn about Java input output at that time.
 ```
 ├── data
     └── logs.txt -- Save all logs information